About MeRO

 • We provide mentorship, support, advice and friendship.

-HOW DOES IT WORK?
-MeRO receives referrals from individuals or hospitals throughout Nepal.
-Patients who meet admission criteria either go directly to hospital, or to the Shelter, or are transferred there after a hospital stay.
-A multi-disciplinary team, including four full-time nurses and a physiotherapist provide around the clock nursing care, physiotherapy and rehabilitation services in a professional, nurturing, supportive caring family environment.
-Patients stay at the Shelter for as long as necessary and everything is free.
+MeRO receives referrals from individuals, doctors, journalists, healthcare staff and hospitals throughout Nepal.
+Patients who meet admission criteria either go directly to hospital or to the Shelter.
+Alternatively they may not be referred until they are part-way through their hospital stay.
+A multi-disciplinary team, including three full-time nurses and a physiotherapist provide nursing care, physiotherapy and rehabilitation services in a professional, nurturing, supportive caring family environment.
+Patients stay at the Shelter for as long as necessary.

-Patient’s care-givers, and patients themselves, when they are able, look after all the practical aspects of the Shelter – cooking, cleaning, shopping, gardening, laundry etc leaving Samrat to advocate for them and negotiate the many challenges of coordinating patient care within an expensive, complex and sometimes corrupt medical system.
+MeRO employs a security guard, a part time practice manager and a part-time cook.
+Patient’s care-givers, and patients themselves, when they are able, look after all the practical aspects of the Shelter – cooking, cleaning, shopping, gardening, laundry etc leaving Samrat, MeRO’s Director, to advocate for them and negotiate the many challenges of coordinating patient care within an expensive, complex and sometimes corrupt medical system.